-- 1. Stock is purchased to support and promote children and young people reading for pleasure from birth to 16. - 2.
-Stock is purchased in several formats including eBooks, eAudio, board books, picture books, books for those learning to read and chapter books. - 3.
-Stock covers a wide range of titles and authors to reflect diversity of lifestyles and cultures, whilst providing an opportunity to discover new authors. - 4.
-We do not follow school reading schemes but purchase good quality early reading books by quality authors to support children when they are learning to read.
+- 1. Stock is purchased in several formats including eBooks, eAudio, board books, picture books, books for those learning to read, and chapter books. - 2.
+Children's and teen stock covers a wide range of titles and authors to reflect diversity of lifestyles and cultures, whilst providing an opportunity to discover new authors. - 3.
+We do not follow school reading schemes instead we purchase wide ranging good quality early reading books by quality authors to support children when they are learning to read.

-5.2 Information Books
+5.2 Non-fiction books

-- 1. Children's and young people's information books are purchased to support and promote reading and learning for pleasure, from birth to 16. - 2.
-Stock will cover a range of reading levels and interests and will be accurate and up to date. - 3.
-We do not aim to support schools or further education providers with stock to support the curriculum, or with bulk loans of stock.
+- 1. Children's and Teen's non-fcition books are purchased to appeal to as great a variety of readers as possible.
+The emphasis is on leisure non-fiction.
+Titles aim to support reading and learning for pleasure, personal development and mental wellbeing. - 2.
+Stock will cover a range of reading levels and interests and will be accurate and up to date - 3.
+Library staff who define the criteria for selecting stock keep up with the trends in the publishing world and review our criteria for selection annually as a minimum to ensure our stock remains continually fresh, current and matches customer demands. - 4.
+Our library supplier uses a rating system to which we apply our own criteria to ensure that we have a good coverage of books and multiple copies of popular non-fiction items.
+We also consider recommendations from staff working in libraries, from members of the public, listings in The Bookseller publication and Waterstones bestseller lists. - 5.
+We do not aim to support schools or further education providers with books which support the curriculum, or with bulk loans of stock.
 Such requests would be directed to School Library Services in neighbouring authorities.